OntimizeWeb/docs/_o_components/35-o-table.component.md

 ## Cell editing

-The *o-table component* supports data editing operations (update and destroy) via a simple configuration of its data source.
-By default, this operations are enabled.
-If you need to disabled delete operation, you can changing `delete-button= "no"`.
+The *o-table component* supports cell editing.

 All you have to do to enable data editing capabilities for the component is to: